 The Bottom Line On ACH Payments

-ACH payments are fast, safe, reliable, and convenient.
-And whether you’re aware of it or not, you’re probably already using ACH in your business, whether for payroll, recurring bills, rent, or subscription fees.
+ACH payments are safe, reliable, convenient, and reasonably fast.
+Whether you’re aware of it or not, you’re probably already using ACH in your business, whether for payroll, recurring bills, rent, or subscription fees.

 If you’re not encouraging your customers to utilize ACH payments, you’re missing an opportunity to save money and receive payment not only more quickly, but also more reliably.
 If your business model relies on subscriptions or any other kind of recurring payment, that’s especially true for you.

 Ready to get started with ACH payments?
-Check out our complete guide to learn how to accept ACH payments so you and your customers can get started setting up and benefiting from this payment method.
+Check out our complete guide to learn how to accept ACH payments so you and your customers can start setting up and benefiting from this payment method.

 ACH Payment FAQs

+Yes.
 The federal government regulates ACH and works with Nacha to offer internal controls to merchants.
-Nacha manages the electronic ACH network and advises customers on safeguarding their account numbers and routing numbers when they make their ACH transactions.
+Nacha manages the electronic ACH network and advises customers on safeguarding their account and routing numbers when making their ACH transactions.
 Transactions are facilitated by the Federal Reserve and are secure.

+Yes.
 ACH transactions are much safer than traditional paper checks.
-It’s impossible for ACH payments to be lost in the mail or intercepted and used fraudulently, because ACH transactions are entirely electronic.
+ACH payments can’t be lost in the mail or intercepted and used fraudulently, because ACH transactions are entirely electronic.

 Is ACH the same as wire transfer?

-Both ACH transactions and wire transfers are types of electronic fund transfer, or EFT.
+No. ACH transactions and wire transfers are types of electronic fund transfers (EFT).
 The main differences between ACH and wire transfers are fees, speed, and security capabilities.
-ACH typically are less expensive and more secure, while wire transfers can more easily be sent internationally.
+ACH transfers are typically less expensive and more secure, while wire transfers can more easily be sent internationally.

 Is Zelle an ACH transfer?